← Back to Blog

 Nighttime Usage Specifically

-- 73% of adults aged 18-29 report using their phone for at least 30 minutes after getting into bed (American Academy of Sleep Medicine 2025).
+• Sleep medicine research suggests that over 70% of adults aged 18-29 use their phone for at least 30 minutes after getting into bed.

-- The average duration of pre-sleep phone use is 48 minutes for adults under 35 (Sleep Medicine Reviews meta-analysis, 2024 update).
+• The average duration of pre-sleep phone use is estimated at close to 50 minutes for adults under 35.

-- TikTok is the most-used app between 10 PM and 1 AM, followed by Instagram, YouTube, and Reddit (Sensor Tower 2025).
+• TikTok is widely reported as the most-used app between 10 PM and 1 AM, followed by Instagram, YouTube, and Reddit.

 How Is This Affecting Sleep?